cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 | PFX (PKCS#12) |  Binary  | Windows                | .pfx, .p12        |
 | P7B (PKCS#7)  |  Base64  | Windows, Apache Tomcat | .p7b, .p7c        |

-PEM stands for “privacy enhanced mail”, and is the most common format.
+PEM stands for "privacy enhanced mail", and is the most common format.
 PEM files can actually contain multiple certificates and private keys, separated by BEGIN CERTIFICATE / END CERTIFICATE and BEGIN PRIVATE KEY / END PRIVATE KEY specifiers (each specifier is preceded and followed by `-----`).
 The .key extension is also sometimes used for PEM files, but only when the file contains a single private key.

 The PKCS#7 key format looks superficially similar to PEM, but uses the BEGIN PKCS7 / END PKCS7 specifier (again preceded and followed by `-----`).

-DER stands for “distinguished encoding rules”.
+DER stands for "distinguished encoding rules".

-PFX stands for “personal information exchange”.
+PFX stands for "personal information exchange".
 Like PEM, multiple certificates and private keys can be stored in a single .p12 file.

 ### Certificate Revocation